invision-trading/indicators/README.md

 - Prefer to use `Num`, `Boolean`, or `Instant` as the type for the `Indicator`.
 Use `Num` even in cases where an `Indicator` only uses integer values.
 This greatly improves interoperability between `Indicator` implementations and is more convenient.

+## Maintained by Invision

+This project is maintained by [Invision](https://invision.trade).
+Invision enables you to automate and test your investment and trading strategies across billions of data points in seconds using quantitative finance and algorithmic trading programs you build on our code or no-code platform.